Top 5 levada walks in Madeira

 This walk takes you along a dense forest to the most famous waterfall in Madeira called 25 Fountains.
 This watercourse drains the Rabaçal area and brings water to the Calheta Power Station.
 The 25 Fountains trickle down the rocks covered in green ferns into a large lagoon.

-Heading towards the 25 Fontes © Peter J Dean - Flickr Creative Commons
+Heading towards the 25 Fontes © Peter J Dean - Flickr CC BY-NC-ND 2.0

 There is another route those walking in Madeira could take in the area to the Risco waterfall.
 Here water plunges down a smooth rock face from Lagoa do Vento from a height of 100 m and keeps going until another 100 m below the path.
 Keep in mind that while bursting in winter, this waterfall has little water in summer.